utsaslab/crashmonkey/docs/workload.md

         fsck result: fsck_not_run
         fsck output:
     ```
-    This means, the second check in the check_test failed, and the link file B/foo is not persisted in the recovered file system image.
+    This means, the second check in the check_test failed, and the link file B/foo is not persisted in the recovered file-system image.

 3. **Auto-check** : This mode also runs one test, but does not require user-defined checks.
 The summary block would be as follows.
       ```